+- Basic Life Skills (CPR)

-- Town Hall: Barriers to Seeking Mental Health Resources - QPR Training
+- Town Hall: Barriers to Seeking Mental Health Resources

+- QPR Training

-UNIVERSITY OF DETROIT MERCY EMERGENCY RESPONSE AND EVACUATION EMERGENCY ALERT SYSTEM
+UNIVERSITY OF DETROIT MERCY EMERGENCY RESPONSE AND EVACUATION EMERGENCY ALERT SYSTEM well in an emergency.

-The Emergency Response Plan defines for the University of Detroit Mercy community the framework necessary to respond to emergencies.
-One measure of an organization's strength is its ability to respond well in an emergency.
 Since every scenario cannot be predicted, an emergency plan must be able to adapt quickly to events as they unfold.
 The University response needs to be quick, professional, supportive, person-centered, and meet the emerging demands of any emergency or crisis situation.
 This plan is designed to be flexible because an emergency may be sudden and without warning.